-- In order to pass examination, the Harpenden Neighbourhood Plan must be in general conformity with the saved strategic policies of the District Local Plan Review.
+In order to pass examination, the Harpenden Neighbourhood Plan must be in general conformity with the saved strategic policies of the District Local Plan Review.
 It must also have regard to national planning policy and guidance, uphold the principles of sustainable development and conform to a number of EU Directives.
-The policies in this Neighbourhood Plan are based on robust evidence. - in accordance with the Localism Act 2011 and the Neighbourhood Planning (General) Regulations 2012.
+The policies in this Neighbourhood Plan are based on robust evidence.

+1.5 The Harpenden Neighbourhood Plan is prepared in accordance with the Localism Act 2011 and the Neighbourhood Planning (General) Regulations 2012.
 The Harpenden Neighbourhood Plan Area, encompassing Harpenden Town and Rural Parishes, was formally designated by St Albans City and District Council on 17th March 2016.
 The Neighbourhood Plan has a start date of 2018 and will run for 15 years to 2033.